top of page

 Screenshot 2022-01-20 at 17.20_edited.jpg

-How to insure that the governance structure of a company is transparent, independent and diverse.
+How to ensure that the governance structure of a company is transparent, independent and diverse.
 How the corporate offices are recruited and remunerated, and whether smaller shareholders are included

 • Inclusive staffing of C-suite executives